 Is CBD Oil Legal to Use in the UK?

-CBD oil-a a concentrated element extracted from the cannabis plant is increasingly gaining in popularity due to its beneficial properties.
-Many people now claim that CBD oil helps in controlling an array of medical conditions, such as; epileptic seizures, menstrual-related issues, pain associated with arthritis, general pain, symptoms of Alzheimer's disease to name a few.
+Many studies now claim that CBD oil helps controlling an array of medical conditions.
+Such as: epileptic seizures, menstrual-related issues, arthritis-related pain, general pain, and symptoms of Alzheimer's disease, only to name a few.

 Despite its varied benefits and curing properties, CBD Oil remains a somewhat controversial topic in society.
-Many people are still unsure about where exactly this oil derives from, where it is procured, and the main concern is the actual legal status for consumption?
+Many people are still unsure about where exactly this oil derives from, where it is procured, and whether it is legalized for consumption or not.

 What is the Cannabis plant, CBD, and Hempseed?

-There are approximately 120 different species of the cannabis plant.
-Apart from THC, the plant consists of more than 100 chemical compounds including cannabis products which are otherwise known as CBD.
-This chemical is extracted from the flowers and leaves of the plant which merely contain 0.2% of THC, making the compound non-toxic.
+Apart from THC, the cannabis plant offers more than 100 chemical compounds, including the cannabis products known as CBD.
+They are extracted from the flowers and leaves of the plant which merely contain 0.2% of THC, making the compound non-toxic.

 Is CBD Oil Legal in the UK?

-Now, that you are aware and are familiar with the terminology, we can proceed the discussion.
-Further, it is vital to understand the rules and regulations relating to the products containing CBD and its consumption of THC and CBD oils in the UK as the drug act 1971.
+Now that you are familiar with the terminology, we can proceed the discussion.
+Further, it is vital to understand the rules and regulations that are currently affecting the production and commercialization of cannabinoids such as THC and CBD oils.

 The laws regarding the legality of cannabis oil are different in every country, which some being more progressist than other.
-The UK Law has established some ground rules which define the legitimacy of this oil.
+The UK Law has established its own ground rules which define the legitimacy of CBD oil.

-The law defines hemp oil as an illicit drug and, beyond that, states it is a good source of omega 3 and omega 6 fatty acids which makes its usage legal.
-It is widely used as a dietary supplement that helps in the overall improvement of general health.
+The UK law does not define hemp oil as an illicit drug and, beyond that, states it is a good source of omega 3 and omega 6 fatty acids.
+Because of that, the hemp oil is widely used as a dietary supplement that helps in the overall improvement of general health.

 When it comes to the consumption of CBD oil, the legality is defined through the THC levels on the final product.
 That said, the current law in the UK states that CBD oil which contains less than 0.2% of THC is legal to use.
 Above that, it cannot reach the market.

 The Medicine and Healthcare Products Regulatory Agency is an executive agency of the Department of Health and Care in clinical trials in the UK.
 The rules and opinions passed by the agency apply to the whole country.

-The MHRA states that the consumption of CBD oil is acceptable for medical purposes only.
-Cannabidiol oil which merely contains traces of THC (<0.2% of THC) will be considered legal for sale.
+So, the MHRA states that the consumption of CBD oil is acceptable for medical purposes only.
+Cannabidiol oil which merely contains traces of THC (less than 0.2%, as explained above) will be considered legal for production, supply, advertising, and sale.